 Johann joined Watsi on December 16th, 2014.
-Five years ago, Johann joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Johann's most recent donation traveled 8,800 miles to support Bun Hor, a 64-year-old security guard from Cambodia, to fund cataract surgery and return to work.
+Six years ago, Johann joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Johann's most recent donation traveled 8,500 miles to support Hosea, a entrepreneurial 21 year old student from Kenya, to fund fracture repair surgery.

 Johann has funded healthcare for 80 patients in 10 countries.